slatedocs/slate/source/reseller_api.html.md

 1. we need to set a time for the main ticket.
 It is best practice to set this to the earliest time slot that we also use in sub tickets.
 1. we set the times for the sub tickets in the field `sub_ticket_times`.
 These are the entry times that we selected in step 4.

-You can also set `reservations` or `attendees` fields in the attributes hash as normal.
+You can also set the `attendees` fields in the attributes hash as normal.
 We omitted them here for brevity.
+Please not that reservations are not possible currently.

 ### 6. Handling of barcodes in order result